rabbitmq/rabbitmq-website/site/configure.md

       </ul>
     </td>
     <td>
-      Base directory for all node data directories on the host.
-Each node data directory stores the schema database, message stores, and other node-local and replicated data.
+      The directory where this RabbitMQ node's data is stored.
+This s a schema database, message stores, cluster member information and other persistent node state.
-      This variable is typically not overridden.
-Usually <code>RABBITMQ_MNESIA_DIR</code> is overridden instead.
     </td>
   </tr>